 # Plugin Integration

-This guide will walk you through the process of integrating your project with Curvance's plugin architecture, allowing your application to interact with Curvance's smart contracts on behalf of users.&#x20;
+This guide walks you through integrating your project with Curvance's plugin architecture, allowing your application to interact with Curvance's smart contracts on behalf of users.

-For an in-depth exploration of the Plugin and Delegation system architecture, check out our technical documentation page: [Plugin & Delegation System](/app/developer-docs/plugin-and-delegation-system.md)
+For an in-depth exploration of the Plugin and Delegation system architecture, see [Plugin & Delegation System](/app/developer-docs/plugin-and-delegation-system.md).

-Curvance's plugin system enables third-party applications to perform actions on behalf of users through a secure delegation mechanism.
-This allows for innovative features like:
+Curvance's plugin system enables third-party applications to perform actions on behalf of users through a per-contract delegation mechanism.
+This powers:

 * Automated portfolio management.